 Overview of the Salem Real Estate Market

 Salem’s housing market right now is considered warm.
-As mentioned, the median home value in the city is currently about $294,700.
-Prices have already gone up 2.9% over the past 12 months, and they’re expected to rise another 4.1% over the next year into April 2021.
-That’s a decent increase in prices, which means buyers may want to get into the Salem, OR housing market sooner rather than later to ride the wave of appreciation.
+As mentioned, the median home value in the city is currently about $414,513.
+Prices have already gone up 0.5% over the past 12 months.
+That means buyers may want to get into the Salem, OR housing market sooner rather than later to ride the wave of appreciation.

 As already mentioned, the real estate market in Salem is characterized as “warm” right now, according to the real estate research company Zillow.
-Home prices have already increased a decent amount over the past 12 months and are forecasted to rise at an even faster pace over the next year into April 2021.
+Home prices have already increased a decent amount over the past 12 months and are forecasted to rise at an even faster pace in 2024.

 There are other factors that will influence the amount you will be required to pay as a down payment, such as your financial health and credit score.
 It will also be affected by the Salem mortgage company that you choose to work with.
 That’s why it’s so important to choose wisely when it comes to picking the best mortgage company in Salem, OR.